 Of course, that’s easier said than done.
 But there are a handful of self-checks and edits you can do for any pitch, regardless of the topic or focus, to strengthen your pitch and give it the best shot at being sold.

-After a decade of commissioning, reviewing, editing, and shaping pitches, I’ve landed on the following six concepts as the most common ones I work with freelancers on, and as the most common errors I see in submitted pitches.
+After a decade of commissioning, reviewing, editing, and shaping pitches, I’ve landed on these six concepts as the most common ones I help freelancers with when it comes pitches — they’re also the most common errors I see in submitted pitches.
 So before you send your next pitch — and every pitch after that — ask yourself these six questions.
 (And, as always, all pitching advice is just guidance, not a set of rules.)

 Did I answer the question, ‘Who cares?’